 He has also worked on many other projects with Opera North, ENO, the LSO, Sing Up, Glyndebourne, Garsington Opera, the Barbican Centre, the Southbank Centre, National Youth Theatre, Spitalfields Music, Hackney Music Development Trust, Youth Music & many others.

-Lea has a particular interest in singing for health and wellbeing and has been MD for 'Mind & Soul', a choir based at the Maudsley Hospital in London since 2006 that aims to break down stigma surrounding mental health problems.
-He also works wit patients & staff at Rampton Secure Hospital.
-Mind & Soul's patron is Mary King.
+Lea has a particular interest in singing for health and wellbeing and recently stepped down after 12 years as MD of 'Mind & Soul', a choir based at the Maudsley Hospital in London since 2006 that aims to break down stigma surrounding mental health problems.
+He also works with patients & staff at Rampton Secure Hospital.
 He helped set up a choir based at Micro Rainbow International, made up of LGBT refugees and asylum seekers.